AMomozZz/ID2223-lab2_2024/README.md

 Since the free version of Huggingface only offers CPU for inference, which is hopelessly slow.
 We deployed our chatbot using gradio framework on colab.

+We have trained multi-generation models, and we want users to switch arbitrarily during use.
+So we added an option box that allows users to switch models in the UI.
+Users can switch the model without restarting the project.

 <!-- ## Reference